Rent-seeking: Relation to profit-seeking

-Rent-seeking is an attempt to obtain economic rent (i.e., the portion of income paid to a factor of production in excess of what is needed to keep it employed in its current use) by manipulating the social or political environment in which economic activities occur, rather than by creating new wealth.
-Rent-seeking implies extraction of uncompensated value from others without making any contribution to productivity.
+"Rent-seeking" is an attempt to obtain economic rent (i.e., the portion of income paid to a factor of production in excess of what is needed to keep it employed in its current use) by manipulating the social or political environment in which economic activities occur, rather than by creating new wealth.
+Rent-seeking implies the extraction of uncompensated value from others without making any contribution to productivity.
 Because the nature of rent-seeking implies a fixed cost payment, only wealthy participants engage in these activities as a means of protecting their wealth from expropriation.

-In many market-driven economies, much of the competition for rents is legal, regardless of any harm it may do to an economy.
-However, various rent-seeking behaviors are illegal, such as the forming of cartels or the bribing of politicians.